 What is the most common form of extreme weather?
 What three conditions have to be present for thunderstorms to happen?
 When does a cold front happen?
 What is thunder?
 Look at the diagram showing how hot air rises.
-Use the diagrams to explain how heavy rain happens.

-Find words in the passage that have the following meanings.

-very bad

-water vapour turning into drops - 5/-

-harm, emergencies

-wetness, damp

-¥ upper part of the earth that you can touch and feel
+Use the diagrams to explain how heavy rain happens. et's write Find words in the passage that have the following meanings. very bad water vapour turning into drops harm, emergencies wetness, damp upper part of the earth that you can touch and feel

-k k

-92 Weather and rain